TexasInstruments/edgeai-tensorlab/README.md

 ## Benchmark and Model Zoo

-Accuracy report of several trained models is available at the [Model Zoo](./docs/det_modelzoo.md)
+Accuracy report of several trained models is available at the [Detection Model Zoo](./docs/det_modelzoo.md)

 ## Quantization